algosup/2024-2025-project-3-quickest-path-team-5/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

+## Remarks

+Please provide any additional information that you think is important or relevant.